learn-co-curriculum/dsc-quiz-hypothesis-testing/README.md

 ( ) $H_0: \mu \neq 75$, $H_A: \mu \gt 75$

+?: Question 4

-?: Consider the weight loss of 20 healthy individuals between 25-34 years of age.
+Consider the weight loss of 20 healthy individuals between 25-34 years of age.
 10 individuals followed a high-protein diet and 10 individuals followed a high fat diet.

 `high_protein = [11.2, 11.4, 7.4, 10.9, 9.8, 8.7, 11.0, 9.3, 8.4, 10.9]`